-- Were the productivity hypothesis respected (team skills, tools, technologies, etc.)?
+- Were the productivity hypotheses respected (team skills, tools, technologies, etc.)?

 - Which problems do affect the project (transportation strikes, flue outbreak, etc.)?
-Those issues must be identified as possible risks since the company cannot control them.
+Those issues must be identified such as the possible risks that the company cannot control.

 The estimate accuracy depends on the accuracy of the following elements:

 - the estimation hypothesis,